madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 If you evolve 16 generations, stack successive generations one after another, and print it on your terminal, you obtain a fine looking looking ASCII tree.
-In each geneartion, the farthest left and right `1`-cells have one farther `0`-cell.
+In each generation, the farthest left and right `1`-cells have one farther `0`-cell.
 This cell, then, has a `0`-cell and `1`-cell as its neighbours.
 In the next generation, these `0`-cells become `1`-cells and we get a triangular shape for stacking them.
 By the way, never mind me abusing the letter aspect